-Ralph pushes back his mop of hair (Ralph’s hair seems to have taken on a life of its own) and says that now they are beaten; if everyone is too scared to go to the top of the mountain, they can’t keep the signal fire going.
+Ralph pushes back his mop of hair (Ralph's hair seems to have taken on a life of its own) and says they're beaten; if everyone is too scared to go to the top of the mountain, they can't keep the signal fire going.

 Jack, trying to take control of the situation, calls an assembly by blowing the conch.

-When no one is willing to impeach Ralph, Jack feels humiliated and declares something along the lines of a “Fine, I quit” statement.
-Having seceded from the union, Jack storms off, adding that Ralph has to catch his own pigs from now on.
+When no one is willing to impeach Ralph, Jack storms off.
+Ralph is just going to have to catch his own pigs from now on.

 BUT, before his grand exit, Jack invites anyone who wants to come with him.